rivue/Gamified-Study-Tool/README.md

     OTHER PAGES:
         - terms and policies page
+        - about page (?)
-        - somewhere to link to X / discord (might be on an existing page, idk) (see mvp cleanup list)
+        - somewhere to link to X / discord (might be on an existing page, idk) (see mvp cleanup list) (currently all 4 were in BottomBar.vue) --> (BASICALLY MAKE BottomBar.vue SMALLER)
-        - about page
-        (currently all 4 were in BottomBar.vue) --> (BASICALLY MAKE BottomBar.vue SMALLER)

     general:
-        - make it so you have to be confirmed to access pages
+        - improve ui with courses
+        - add ability to change color of image of courses
         - remove lesson ids, lesson names, password reset tokens and confirmation tokens from urls and communicate them somewhere else
             - make it like duolingo where doing the actual lesson is /learn or something
-        - add page after you finish, but make it have confetti or an animation or something
+        - add page after you finish a game session, but make it have confetti or an animation or something
         - should email / pwd reset tokens be visible via the url or should they be more secret?
         - how long do email confirmation tokens last / how long do password reset tokens last / what do I do when they're done?
         - implement some sort of const file with routes (ex: PASSWORD_RESET_URL = "...", etc...)
         - improve prompt / answer generation
         - fix propfind error thing
         - add google auth and / or PASSWORD RESET
-        - add ability to add multiple room names from Add New Stepping Stone part

         - add a slot for an image in each question for reference or description or something - like maybe an image of a bridge or trigonometry or something
         - migrate from pinecone-client to pinecone (not really a migration, just a typo I think, shouldn't take too long)
         - possibly fix weird ssl module warning thing when I run the backend